gustavogibo/Psychic-Game/README.md

 ### Link to the game

-You can access the game by clicking on the link below:
+You can access the game without downloading any file by just clicking on the link below:

 * [Psychic Game](https://gustavogibo.github.io/Psychic-Game/)